-The School of Divinity offers concentrated studies within the MDiv degree:
+The School of Divinity also offers optional concentrated studies within the MDiv degree:

 - Religious Leadership in Food, Health, and Ecology; and

 - in collaboration with the Wake Forest University Center for Energy, Environment, and Sustainability (CEES) the school offers a graduate certificate in sustainability.

 The School of Divinity is intentionally ecumenical and open to a variety of viewpoints, valuing Wake Forest College’s Baptist heritage that was shaped by “soul freedom.”
 Our goal is to prepare people from diverse theological and religious perspectives for faithful and transformative service in a wide array of ministries.

 Graduates of the School of Divinity serve in various religious leadership positions and in other fields:

 - 36% in congregational ministry